-This painting of a suicide bomber was created because Bert felt the need to make a statement about the hideous idea of killing in the name of God.
-As an atheist he finds the idea that humans will take a religious point of view and then use that to kill others absolutely abhorrent.
+This painting of a suicide bomber was created because I felt the need to make a statement about the hideous idea of killing in the name of God.
+As an atheist, I find the idea that humans will take a religious point of view and then use that to kill others absolutely abhorrent.

-Bert neither perpetrated this foolish act nor wrote the Koran, so if any Muslim’s find themselves offended then so be it.
+I believe in non-violence and freedom of speech (amongst many beliefs) and what I have done is take an image from rotten.com and added the Koranic text to create the final composition.
+I neither perpetrated this foolish act nor wrote the Koran, so if any Muslim/s find themselves offended then so be it.
 It wasn’t created with the intent of insulting any person at all (offence is always taken never given).
-It was however created with the intention of saying the following – Stop this disgusting violence in the name of God.
+It was, however, designed to say the following – Stop this disgusting violence in the name of God.

-When the artist first came across this suicide bomber image there was some text explaining the story behind the image.
+When I first came across this suicide bomber image, there was some text explaining the story behind the image.
 The photo was taken in Iraq by the soldier who shot him.
-The suicide bomber was walking up to a roadside checkpoint shouting “Allah akbhar” (god is great) and despite being given several warnings he continued.
+The suicide bomber was walking up to a roadside checkpoint shouting “Allah Akhbar” (God is great), and despite being given several warnings, he continued.
 The result is as you can see.

-Bert spent 215 hours painting this and he thought a lot about the human whose name he didn’t know, who’s ‘portrait’ he was now painting.
-And he genuinely felt sorry for him because he has made a stupid (and very morally wrong) decision at the point he has decided to put on that bomb vest.
-He’ll never achieve his martyrdom, and he’ll make little impact on the occupancy of the American armed forces and worst of all in the name of God he actually thought he was doing God’s will.
-Bert does not support the war in Iraq (or almost any war) in any way, shape or form.
-The artist understands that he wanted the American’s out but suicide bombing isn’t the answer.
+I spent 215 hours painting this and thought a lot about the human whose name I don’t know, who’s ‘portrait’ I was now painting.
+And I genuinely felt sorry for him because he has made a stupid (and very morally wrong) decision at the point he has decided to put on that bomb vest.
+He’ll never achieve his martyrdom, and he’ll make little impact on the occupancy of the American armed forces and worst of all in the name of God he thought he was doing God’s will.

 Source image: rotten.com

 God has taken from the faithful their lives and worldly goods, and in return has promised them the Garden.

 They will fight for the cause of God, they will slay and be slain.